MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

    az group create --name $resource_group --location $location az storage account create --resource-group $resource_group --name $storage_account --location $location --sku Standard_LRS --kind BlobStorage --public-network-access enabled --access-tier hot
    ```
-1. You need a blob container.
+1. Create a blob container.
-   Run the following Azure CLI command to create the blob container:
+   To create the blob container, run the following Azure CLI:
    ```azurecli
    az storage container create --account-name $storage_account --name $blob_container -o tsv
    ```
-1. You need to fetch one of the two access keys assigned to the storage account.
+1. Fetch one of the two access keys assigned to the storage account.
 Make sure you copy the value of your access_key as you need to pass it as an argument to [account_add](#azure_storageaccount_add) in a subsequent step.
-   Run the following Azure CLI command to fetch the first of the two access keys:
+   To fetch the first of the two access keys, run the following Azure CLI command:
    ```azurecli
    access_key=$(az storage account keys list --resource-group $resource_group --account-name $storage_account --query [0].value)
    echo "Following is the value of your access key:" echo $access_key
    ```
-1. You need to download the file with the data set that is used during the examples, and upload it to your blob container.
+1. Download the file with the data set that is used during the examples, and upload it to your blob container.
-   Run the following Azure CLI command to fetch the first of the two access keys:
+   To download the file with the data set, run the following Azure CLI command:
    ```azurecli
    mkdir --parents azure_storage_examples
    cd azure_storage_examples